mickelindahl/docker_jenkins/README.md

 * repo - to see private repos
 * repo:status - to manipulate commit statuses

 Go to "Manage Jenkins" -> "Configure System".
-First scroll down to Jenkins locatin and ensure it is the url of the jenkins server.
+First scroll down to Jenkins locatin and ensure it is the http url of the jenkins server (needs to be http since Lets encryp certidicate at this moment do not pass all githubs tests).
 Then scroll down to GitHub and click add GitHub server.

 In your github account go to "Settings"->"Personal access tokens", generate an token and copy token.